UK hotels after lockdown will look rather different to before the pandemic so what can you expect from your stay?

 Once you were inside, there were many anti-bac stations throughout all the hotels ranging from little hand pumps to fixed automatic pumps.
 As for cleaning, some hotels had signs declaring that the room had been specially cleaned and sealed until the guest opened it.
 Many hotels across the UK are not only tripling their usual cleaning rotas but using special disinfecting sprays and machines, plus some are even quarantining each room for a night after each stay.

-The rules changed just a few days ago, after my hotel visits, and so I would assume that more masks are being worn by both guests and staff while moving around the hotel.
+The rules changed just a few days ago, after my hotel visits, and under current regulations I would assume that more masks are being worn by both guests and staff while moving around the hotel.
 Of the six hotels I visited, Middlethorpe Hall had the most obvious mask presence, being worn by all its staff including cleaning staff and waiting staff.
 Tewksbury waiting staff wore a mixture of visors or mask but not reception staff.
 Others were a mixed bag, with waiting staff on the whole not wearing masks but cleaning staff tending to do so, as well as gloves and aprons.
 At Fawsley Hall, the only place where I had a spa treatment (a massage and a pedicure), I was asked to wear a mask at at times and the therapist wore a visor.
 Irrespective of masks being worn or not, social distancing was observed wherever possible.

 Are these shampoos really all mine?

 Trying to decide whether it is OK to pocket the miniature shampoos has always been a hotel room dilemma but one which decided for me by Middlethorpe’s charming general manager Lionel who declared ‘take them away afterwards – it’s all for you and will be thrown away otherwise.’